Complete Guide to Getting Started With New Software

 Stage 2: Informing the team

-Key stakeholders: All team members that are supposed to use the new software in the future.
+Key stakeholders: All team members supposed to use the new software in the future.

 Key actions: Team meeting where you announce the news / sending an informative email.
 Asking people to express their concern and introducing the “battle plan” for the upcoming weeks.